 Ollie finds much of the trek harrowing, but I try to shield his face from the devastation where possible.
 Eventually, after a tortuous six minutes, we reach the school gates, and launch ourselves into the relative safety beyond.

-Whilst still exposed (to the elements – my underpants seem to be holding up nicely), the trees lining the school path provide some shelter from the howling wind, which is now approaching gusty.
+Whilst still exposed (to the elements, that is – my underpants seem to be holding up rather nicely), the trees lining the school path provide some shelter from the howling wind, which is now approaching gusty.
 A few more minutes in conditions like that, and we would surely have been whisked away down the street, Ollie being the Toto to my Dorothy.
+Or something less camp.

-Thankfully, with the worst of the biblical weather shielded from us, we reach the classroom door, and Ollie’s teacher opens it just wide enough for me to push him through (any wider, and the door would surely have been ripped from its hinges).
-Ollie offers a nervous smile, and I smile back, mouthing that I’ll be ok.
+Thankfully, with the worst of the biblical weather shielded from us, we reach the classroom door, and Ollie’s teacher opens it just wide enough for me to squeeze him through (any wider, and the door would surely have been ripped from its very hinges).
+Ollie offers a nervous smile through the glass, and I smile back, mouthing that I’ll be ok.
 He waves, and I leave before he can see me cry.

-Without the extra weight, my trek back down the road is less arduous, but it takes time to compensate for the loss of ballast, and I end up performing a type of ‘camel spin’ figure-skating manoeuvre (I just Googled that, so you can piss off judging me).
+Without the extra weight, my trek back down the road is less arduous, but it takes time to compensate for the loss of ballast, and I end up performing a type of ‘camel spin’ figure-skating manoeuvre (look, I just Googled that, so you can piss off judging me).